Purple Sock Day logo with purple sock as the L in purple.

 WHAT HAPPENS TO THE MONEY?

-which is used to support business education & provide grant funding to disability-owned startup businesses & disabled entrepreneurs.
-We donate monies from the Purple Sock Fund to Hatch Enterprise, a charity that supports under-represented founders & budding entrepreneurs to develop the knowledge, confidence, and skills needed to launch and grow a business.
+50% of profits is ring-fenced in our Purple Sock Fund, which is used to support business education & provide grant funding to disability-owned startup businesses & disabled entrepreneurs.
+We donate monies from the Purple Sock Fund to organisations that support under-represented founders & budding entrepreneurs to develop the knowledge, confidence, & skills needed to launch & grow a business.
+The other 50% is re-invested into growing Purple Sock Day & Parallel Windsor

 Hero overlay